 The single-best nontoxic option people report having success with is making a paste of baking soda and vinegar and applying it to the spills in your oven, letting the paste sit for an hour or even better, overnight, and then wiping the spills and splats away with a little elbow grease.

 If that doesn’t work to your satisfaction, consider liquid ammonia.
-It’s less toxic than leading brands of oven cleaner because it’s in a liquid and not an aerosol form, yet it’s still hazardous.
+It’s less toxic than leading brands of oven cleaner because it’s a liquid, not an aerosol, yet it’s still hazardous.

 Be careful.
-Ammonia fumes can cause burning of the eyes, nose, throat, respiratory tract, even blindness in extreme cases.
+Ammonia fumes can cause burning of the eyes, nose, throat and respiratory tract, and even blindness in extreme cases.
 And an additional important warning: Do not combine ammonia with any bleach-based cleaners, which will produce a deadly gas.

 Dispose of ammonia by running down the drain with plenty of water.